 Another alternative is to (wait for it…) make your own toothpaste.
 Gasp!
 Someone go fan grandma because she just fainted at what I just wrote.
 Essentially, with proper oral hygiene, you want to kill mouth bacteria.
 You can do this naturally with coconut oil.
 Recent research shows that coconut oil is effective in fighting mouth bacteria.
 Coconut oil also reduces plaque buildup, prevents tooth decay, and fights gum disease.

 Secondly, you want to neutralize the pH of your mouth.
 Certain foods and beverages cause your mouth to become acidic (pH 6.5 or below).
 A healthy mouth is alkaline, or non-acidic (pH 7.5 or above).
 By brushing with baking soda, you alkalize your mouth.
 This is the toothpaste recipe I use.
 I alter it slightly by adding melted coconut oil to make it toothpaste instead of a tooth powder.
 I slowly mix in melted coconut oil until it gets to the desired consistency.
-You can also add a little distilled water to it to help with the consistency.
 This recipe received the seal of approval from our dentist.

 Finally, eat for healthy teeth.
 You know my mantra, “What you put on the inside shows on the outside.”
 Eat foods consisting of vitamins K2, D, and C, magnesium, phosphorous, potassium, and calcium.
 You can get these nutrients through fermented foods, nuts, vegetables, fruits, and healthy meats.
 Most importantly, avoid added sugars.